 Dear [insurance adjuster]:

-I look forward to hearing back from you with your thoughts on this matter.
+I look forward to your response.
 If I have not heard back from you in four weeks, I will give you a call.
 If we are unable to reach a satisfactory conclusion to my claim, I am ready and willing to turn this matter over to a personal injury attorney.